ANZUK Supply Platoon

 Auckland in 1844, Tucker’s house is on the extreme centre-right of the Picture.
 ‘Sir George Grey Special Collections, Auckland Libraries, 1-W465’

-In the new colony, the role of colonial storekeeper was a critical position within the quickly expanding colonial administration.
-The colonial storekeeper’s responsibility was to support the colonial administration with its logistical needs.
-Imperial troops in New Zealand were the responsibility of the Board of Ordnance, with who no doubt Tucker had a close working relationship.
+In the new colony, the role of Colonial Storekeeper was a critical position within the rapidly expanding colonial administration.
+The Colonial Storekeeper was responsible for supporting the administration with its logistical needs.
+The Imperial troops in New Zealand were under the responsibility of the Board of Ordnance, with whom Tucker likely had a close working relationship.

-Records show that Tucker as colonial storekeeper was purchasing all manner of goods including tents, blankets, stationery, printing supplies, building product, animals and feed.
-A primary duty of the colonial storekeeper was to store and issue arms to settler’s militia should the need arise.
-By December 1842, Tucker had the following in-store:[14]
+Records show that as Colonial Storekeeper, Tucker was responsible for purchasing a wide variety of goods, including tents, blankets, stationery, printing supplies, building materials, animals, and feed.
+One of his primary duties was to store and issue arms to the settlers’ militia if needed.
+By December 1842, Tucker had the following items in store:[14]

 • 46 Bayonets,